DAVID J. WILLIS ATTORNEY

 Applicable law is Regulation Z (12 CFR Part 226), specifically Section 226.35 which is set forth in full at the end of this article.
 The higher-priced mortgage loan regulations are sometimes referred to as "HPML regs" and such loans are often called "Section 35 loans" or "HPML loans."
 Section 226.35, entitled "Prohibited Acts or Practices in Connection with Higher-Priced Mortgage Loans," became effective October 1, 2009 except for rules requiring collection of an escrow which became effective April 1, 2010.

-Texas, formerly the wild west of seller financing (recall the practice of "red flagging" rural lots) must now follow strict guidelines.
+Texas was formerly the wild west of seller financing.
+Recall the practice of “red flagging” rural lots?
+Those days are long gone.

 HPML Escrow Requirement